 - Permission: Grant this role the Inbox permission.

 - Reply Email: Granting permission to Inbox enables the Reply Email field at the top of the popup.
 Provide a Reply Email address for the role.
 This email address will be the default email address for Inbox replies for messages assigned to this role and its associated group.
 It will also be used by automatic reply rules that are configured to use the role's email address.

 - Click Database on the Slate navigation bar and select User Permissions in the Users & Access section.

 - Select the appropriate user.

 - Click Edit User.

 - Click Role and grant the Inbox-enabled role to each user who should have access to view and respond to messages assigned to that role.
 These users will inherit the Inbox permission from this role.
 Users can only view messages associated with roles to which they have been assigned.

 Be sure to grant yourself this role as well, even if it is only a temporary assignment.
 Inbox messages only appear for users who are in the message's assigned role and associated group.

 Inbox groups are each assigned a unique email forwarding address.
 Any emails sent to that forwarding address are automatically associated with that Inbox group.
 You will make one Inbox group for each email account that you will be forwarding into Inbox.
 As stated before, it is a best practice to configure and perfect one Inbox account before configuring the rest.

-- Click Inbox on the Slate navigation bar.
+- Click Database on the Slate navigation bar and select Inbox Groups in the Communications section.

 - Click New Group.